 The following are partners who have entered into formal agreements with CFJ to help us provide these services at our Bridgeport headquarters as well as at some off-site locations.

-Her Time’s goal is to provide local women a space to “unwind, uplift and inspire.”
-Participants learn about community resources and discuss issues impacting women.
-Child activities are provided during these group sessions.
-Her Time meets on the first Thursday of every month.
+Her Time is the sister organization to Hang Time which has serviced the Bridgeport community for 3 years.
+The goal of this program is to provide women in the community a space to “unwind, uplift and inspire.”
+Women learn about resources, community projects and discuss issues impacting women in our community.
+Child activities are provided during group sessions.
+Her Time meets on the first Thursday of every month

 LifeBridge Community Services

-Criminal prosecutors based at State Superior Court are available to provide on-site assistance for victims who have a pending criminal case in the Bridgeport’s Domestic Violence Docket based on court schedules.
-Members of the State’s Attorneys team are also available to answer general questions about the prosecutorial response to family/domestic violence, sexual assault and child abuse.
+Based on court schedules, prosecutors provide assistance for victims who have a pending criminal case in the Bridgeport’s Domestic Violence Docket.
+State Attorney’s partners are also available to answer general questions about the prosecutorial response to family/domestic violence, sexual assault, and child abuse.
 Legal advice cannot be given.
-Appointments can be scheduled outside of office hours.

 Victim Rights Center of Connecticut

-Victim Rights Center of Connecticut (VRCCT) provides on-site legal services to crime victims of sexual assault as well as crime victims that identify within the LGBTQ+ community.
-VRCCT acts as independent legal counsel sworn to protect the legal rights and uphold a victim’s best interests through a broad-based approach which includes litigation, creative problem-solving, and extensive knowledge of the judicial system.
+Victim Rights Center of Connecticut (VRCCT) provides on-site legal services to crime victims of sexual assault and crime victims that identify within the LGBTQ+ community.
+VRCCT acts as independent legal counsel sworn to protect the legal rights and best interests of the victim through a broad-based approach grounded in litigation, creative problem-solving, and extensive knowledge of the judicial system.
 VRCCT is a program of the Connecticut Alliance to End Sexual Violence.

 VRCCT was honored as CFJ’s Partner with Purpose award recipient in 2019.

 Wakeman Boys & Girls Club